Flor del Rio: Eating Ambrosia-Like Birria in Boyle Heights

 There’s something intriguing about a specialty restaurant, an operation that’s so confident in a single dish that they don’t even bother featuring other options.
 If that dish doesn’t pan out, they’re out of luck, and out of business.
 In East Los Angeles, you’ll find several hyper-focused Mexican restaurants/trucks specializing in foods like cemitas, barbacoa and shrimp tacos.
 Flor del Rio is a colorful Boyle Heights restaurant fixated on birria, which can be either be beef or goat, depending on the chef’s native region.
 At Flor del Rio, which Jonathan Gold stylishly identified in LA Weekly, the choice was goat, and it more or less lived up to the hype.

-The restaurant features colorful murals inside and out, with a flower (flor) standing in for the word and murals of Nochistlan’s church and aqueduct on the dining room wall.
-You’ll also find droning horror movies on TV that seemed to magnetize the eyes of local families.
+The restaurant features colorful murals inside and out, with a flower (flor) standing in for the word on murals of Nochistlan’s church and aqueduct.

-The corn tortillas were just fine, but as they cooled, they lost their powers of persuasion, much like pizza or French fries.
+Corn tortillas were just fine, but lost their powers of persuasion after cooling, much like pizza or French fries.
 Thankfully, cool air had no such effect on the birria.

 Wow!
 I always pass by that place, and I never got around to trying it.
 Thanks for the post.
 I’m gonna give it a shot now.
 Mmmm.
 Birria!